 This is useful, especially when you are promoting time-sensitive offers like those on Appsumo that are only available for a limited time.
 With Prettylinks pro, you can also set the expiry date of those links.

 This feature can help you set up your own time-sensitive offers.
 When someone clicks on your offer after the time lapses, they are redirected to a non-offer page where they will have to pay the full price.
 There are many ways to achieve this, but this is just a cool one without complicating your funnels.
-(We will talk about sales funnels in the Systems module)

 Note: ThirstyAffiliates now include an uncloaking feature that you can enable to uncloak your Amazon links.
 This ensures that you can comply with Amazon’s TOS and still enjoy the other features that a shortening plugin offers, such as auto-linking based on keywords and easy editing and management of your affiliate links from one place.